Related articles in the Compliance for DevOps Teams series:

 Conformity provides cloud best practices to empower cloud builders to innovate in the cloud with confidence.
 Customers leveraging this service can build secure and compliant cloud architecture and avoid misconfigurations, such as critical identity access management (IAM) for a secure and compliant cloud environment.

-Conformity helps organizations understand how HIPAA compliant they are thanks to real-time, automated service scans run against hundreds of compliance, best practice, and configuration checks.
+Conformity helps organisations understand how HIPAA compliant they are thanks to real-time, automated service scans run against hundreds of compliance, best practice, and configuration cheques.
 With an endless combination of filters, you receive a complete view of the security and compliance baseline of your infrastructure.
 If you are alerted of a risky miconfiguration, Conformity provides you with step-by-step guides to fix it yourself, or you can use auto-remediation.